 Buying a backpack that suits you is almost as important as buying a shoe that suits you.
 Your backpack is your companion throughout your trek.
 It’s either going to make your trek a pleasurable one or is going to be a burden on you.
 To make sure you buy the right kind of backpack, here are some tips.

 What capacity of the backpack should you go for?

 The first thing to do is consider the total weight you are going to carry.
 This will depend upon the duration of the trek.
 Are you going for a day trek without overnight camping?
 Or are you camping for multiple days?
 Are you planning to take your backpack for summit climbs and difficult terrains that require carrying more gear?

 One-day treks can be done with day packs.
-They are light weight, sturdy enough to carry 5 kg of load.
-Always look for one with a hip belt to distribute the weight evenly.
+They are lightweight, sturdy enough to carry 5 kg of load.
+Always look for the one with a hip belt to distribute the weight evenly.
 They come in 20 to 30 L (litre) sizes.
 You can use such a backpack on short weekend treks or day treks in the Western Ghats.

-Longer treks require backpacks with greater capacity, like 40, 50 and 60 L. These bags can carry gear ranging from 8 to 13 kg.
+These treks require backpacks with greater capacity, like 40, 50 and 60 L. These bags can carry gear ranging from 8 to 13 kg.
 They come with wider straps and hip belts to help you distribute weight evenly and minimize discomfort.
 A 40 – 50 L backpack may suffice for a weekend trek.
 A trek up that’s around five days long can be done with a 60 L backpack.

 How do you choose the right backpack for your height?

 Once you have decided which type of backpack to buy, get your torso measured.
 Backpacks these days come with specifically designed sizes, based on different body sizes.
 Take a measuring tape and start measuring from the back of your neck, right where you feel a prominent vertebra protruding out, and where your shoulders meet your neck.